Nicu-2004/WriteUpZDTM/WriteUp2.md

 Sixth we need to get right character (in our case 8)
 <img width="1465" height="553" alt="image" src="https://github.com/user-attachments/assets/8c6d512e-04ea-489f-950a-9373144c633c" />

-The first letter of our string is : 'E'
+The first letter of our string is : 'e'

 After completing the whole thing the string is : `euamivitcuvintepotrivite`